th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 <notice info>

-`CheckSequenceRule` is a rule in check1 that compares a message to expected results;
+`CheckSequenceRule` is a rule in check1 that compares messages to expected results;

 `CheckSequenceRuleRequest` is a request created by a user and contains expected results and parameters for verification logic;

-`submitCheckSequenceRule()` is a method to submit the `CheckSequenceRuleRequest` in check1 for `CheckSequenceRule` execution.
+`submitCheckSequenceRule()` is a method to submit the `CheckSequenceRuleRequest` to check1 for `CheckSequenceRule` execution.

 </notice>